jeffypooo/agent-finder/README.md

 # agent-finder
-Find nearby auto insurance agents using the Google Maps Places API.
+Find nearby auto insurance agents using the Google Maps Places API, and dump them to a CSV file.

 This script was written to help automate part of my girlfriends job.
 Maybe someone else will find it useful too.